-In most cases a truly hybrid application should simply execute two MPI ranks, each one on a different NUMA socket in order to mitigate suboptimal memory accesses.
-Such an application will then use all the cores/threads available on each NUMA socket to run a shared-memory parallel instance of the same binary.
+A truly hybrid application should simply execute two MPI ranks, one on each NUMA socket to mitigate suboptimal memory accesses.
+Such an application will then use all the cores/threads available on each NUMA socket to run a shared-memory parallel application.

-The command below requests an entire CM node for an interactive session with 2 MPI ranks (1 MPI rank per NUMA socket) and each rank using the 12 physical cores available on each socket (i.e. multi-threading ignored):
+The command below requests an entire CM node for an interactive session with 2 MPI ranks (one per NUMA socket) and each rank using the 12 physical cores available on each socket (multi-threading disabled):